Saloni-Oswal/saloni-oswal.github.io/README.md

 <section id="about" class="about">
   <p>
-    Back in 2016, after finishing my masters in computer science, I decided to try my hand at creating a custom static website and got into the rabbit hole of coding and web development.
-Fast-forward to today, and I’ve had the privilege of building software for an e-commerce client, a huge multi national banking corporation, and few other MVPs for other clients.
-I most enjoy building software in the sweet spot where design and engineering meet — things that look good but are also built well under the hood.
+    In 2016, fresh off completing my Master's in Computer Science, I embarked on a journey to explore web development by creating a custom static website.
+Little did I know, this venture would plunge me deep into the captivating world of coding and web development.
+Fast-forward to the present day, and I've had the honor of crafting software solutions for diverse clients, including an e-commerce giant, a prominent multinational banking corporation, and several other innovative MVPs.
+My true passion lies at the intersection of design and engineering, where I relish in crafting software that not only boasts aesthetic appeal but also operates flawlessly beneath the surface.
   </p>

   <p>